gethiox/Chess/README.md

 Note:
 If you read the code you could feel something weird about everything that touches the Players and some other things.
-My approach is to project flexible implementation, even for chess for more than two players and chessboards that has more than two dimensions.
+My approach is to create very flexible implementation, even for more than two players and chessboards that has more than two dimensions.
 Also I am going to remove most of `@property` decorators.

 ### Arbitrary development status
 - [x] Classic Chess implementation
   - [x] Piece movement
   - [x] en-passant